Muhammad and the Bible: Deuteronomy 33:2

+Since then, many Muslim scholars have looked to Deuteronomy 33 as containing a prophetic prediction of Muhammad.
+In addition, it has been common for Islamic commentary to understand "Paran" as a reference to the Arabian Peninsula.
+By extension, "Mount Paran" was connected to Mount Hira, the traditional location in Islamic religion of where Muhammad received his first revelation.

-Deuteronomy 33:2 is part of the poem known as the Blessing of Moses spanning Deuteronomy 33:1-29.
+Deuteronomy 33:2 is part of the poem known as the Blessing of Moses spanning Deuteronomy 33:1–29.
 Scholars consider that the poem serves as a Yahwistic declaration for the blessing of the future of Israel as a socially unified whole that will benefit and prosper through YHWH's beneficence.
 The poem relates YHWH's movement from the south from Mount Sinai, the mountain where He resides, to His entrance on the scene as a "formidable invading force."

 Isaiah 42

 Muslim tradition holds that Isaiah 42 predicted the coming of a servant associated with Qedar, the second son of Ishmael, who went on to live his life in Arabia, and so interpret this passage as a prophecy of Muhammad.

-In 1892, Isaiah 42:1-4 was first identified by Bernhard Duhm as one of the Servant songs in the Book of Isaiah, along with Is.
-49:1-6; Is.
-50:4-7; and Is.
-52:13-53:12.
+In 1892, Isaiah 42:1-4 was first identified by Lutheran theologian Bernhard Duhm as one of the Servant songs in the Book of Isaiah, along with Is.
+49:1–6; Is.
+50:4–7; and Is.
+52:13–53:12.
 The Old Testament identifies the servant of the Servant songs as the Israelite's in Is.
-41:8-9; Is.
+41:8–9; Is.
 44:1; Is.
 44:21; Is.
 45:4; Is.
 48:20 and Is.
 49:3.
 John Barton and John Muddiman write that "The idea of a 'servant' played a small part in the earlier chapters, being used as a designation of the unworthy Eliakim in 22:20 and of the figure of David in 37:35, but it now comes to the fore as a description of major significance, the noun being used more than 20 times in chs.
-40-55.
+40–55.
 Its first usage is obviously important in establishing the sense in which we are to understand it, and here it is clear that the community of Israel/Jacob is so described."